Petersaad5/optimod-lyon/README.md

 1. **Input Data:**
    - The user specifies the number of couriers.
-   - Delivery requests and map details are read from an XML file.
+   - Delivery requests and map details are read from the XML files also chosen from the user.
 2. **Manual Adjustments:**
    - Users can add new delivery requests directly through the app.
+The requests will be saved in the Data class.
 3. **Optimal Path Output:**
    - The app computes and displays the optimal route for each courier, considering all requests and durations.